- Who We Are

 Nowadays, freefall is the fuel in our tanks from day one, jump one.
 However – if you learned to skydive before the late 80’s (or you learned to jump in the military), there’s a good chance that AFF was not the way you learned to skydive solo.
 Never mind “accelerated”: A static line parachute jump is a freefall-free proposition entirely – and here’s how:

 Some dropzones still use the static line progression – or its extremely close cousin, IAD (“Instructor-Assisted Deployment”) – as their training method.
 That’s understandable.
-Because there isn’t an instructor physically present with the student through the entirety of the jump, you only need one instructor for all the students going up on any given load.
+Because there isn’t an instructor physically present with the student throughout the jump, you only need one instructor for all the students going up in a load.
 The plane also doesn’t go as high, so it’s a much cheaper prospect to administer a static line skydiving certification program.
 It’s also not as – you know – good.

-Dropzones which insist on offering static line and IAD programs understandably represent it as a great method – because it’s hecka helpful for their bottom line, not because it’s hecka helpful for the students they’re putting through the program.
-The differences become really apparent when you know that jumps in both the static line as well as IAD program (without a delay) do not count towards the minimum jumps required to earn that all-important USPA A License.
-Even though it might seem cheaper and you would get to practice flying your parachute, the jumps you’d log would be wasted to the purpose of actually getting your solo skydiving certification.
+Dropzones which insist on offering static line and IAD programs understandably represent it as a great method.
+It’s hecka helpful for their bottom line, not because it’s hecka helpful for the students they’re putting through the program.
+The differences become really apparent once you realize that jumps in both the static line and IAD program do not count towards the minimum jumps required to earn your USPA A License.
+Even though it might seem cheaper and you would get to practice flying your parachute, the jumps you’d log would be wasted to the purpose of getting your solo skydiving certification.
 And that’s the goal, right?

 Whether you’re contemplating your first tandem skydive, or are already enamored with the sport and are considering getting some AFF training – we are here to support you.
 Call us or stop by the dropzone today!